bourgesl/nearly-optimal-mergesort-code/README.md

 # Sorting Algorithms & Testbed

-In Nov 2018, I needed to figure out what is the best sort algorithm on small datasets (almost sorted) so I started my quest gathering good Java Sorting implementations ...
+In Nov 2018, I needed to figure out what is the best sort algorithm on small datasets (almost sorted) so I started my quest gathering good Java Sorting implementations ... reading papers & started experimenting my own benchmarks.

-TODO
+As I got a gem (https://github.com/sebawild/nearly-optimal-mergesort-code), I started hacking it to make its benchmark for fair (more reproductible) and fixed several Sorter implementations to use pre-allocation.

+Thanks to Vladimir Yaroslavskiy, I added its DualPivotQuickSort & BentleyBasher implementations, from Tageer its RadixSort ...

+TODO: complete history & motivations

+# Objective

+- Use a robust test methodology to test Java Sorting Implementations (working, tested) with all known distributions (random, sawtooth, dithered, ...) as recent Sorting implementations use polymorphism / adaptive strategy to better sort some types of data sets (sorted & reversed runs, random ...)
+- Include best Sort implementations (based on int[] arrays only, sorry) and also using 2 int[] arrays (data + indices)
+- Provide a complete Test suite (basher, stats, & analysis) to reproduce reliable experiments and allow optimisation (tuning every details of a particular instance) in a faire manner (reduce OS & JVM biases) to obtain a fair comparison

+# Data results

+See in the results folder to last data & comparison stats

+Nice Plots will be coming next...

-# Fork of the Sebastian Wild's 'Nearly optimal Natural Mergesort &mdash; Code'
+## Fork of the Sebastian Wild's 'Nearly optimal Natural Mergesort &mdash; Code'

 I derived my work from this fabulous repository on github, that provides source code (MIT license) of several sorting algorithms (merge sorts, like TD/BU, TimSort & variants, Peek & Power Sort).

 Here is the original 'README' of the master repository:

-## Nearly optimal Natural Mergesort &mdash; Code
+### Nearly optimal Natural Mergesort &mdash; Code
 Code for experiments with nearly optimally adaptive mergesort variants peeksort and powersort.

-### Reproducing the results from the paper
+#### Reproducing the results from the paper

 To reproduce the running time study from the paper, execute